 - Retrieve and archive UA data as needed

 Don't wait to plan for this change.
 Analytics and a strong data foundation are business critical.
 If you need any level of assistance with this migration, from consulting to full implementation, we’re a Google Partner with strong knowledge of both UA and GA4, and we’ll be happy to help.
-Reach out, and let’s talk about a GA4 migration plan for your business.
+Review our GA4 Setup and Migration info sheet, and then reach out.
+Let’s talk about a GA4 migration plan for your business.